sdziallas/comp55/docs/labs/12-Hash.md

 For the useful part,
-you will come up with at least three different potential places where you could use a ```HashMap``` in your project, and provide example code for how an ArrayList can improve your project.
+you will come up with at least three different potential places where you could use a ```HashMap``` in your project, and provide example code for how it can improve your project.
 Remember that what I've shown you here has been using mostly strings as keys, however, your key can be any object that you choose.